VarunBatraIT/nvim/README.md

-# SVIM - pronounce as SWIM
+# NVIM

-This is the Super-Vim and Idea behind svim is pretty simply - you take your VIM along with you.
+This is the Super-Neo-Vim and Idea behind svim is pretty simply - you take your VIM along with you.

 I have added all the plugins I use for development.
 You can use this image to add more plugins.